Contrast-Security-OSS/docs/content/user/agent/node/faq/ProcessMonitoringTools.md

 <!--
 title: "Process Monitoring Tools"
-description: "Notes on Contrast compatibility with other agents"
+description: "Notes on running Contrast with Process Monitoring tools"
-tags: "node agent pm2 nodemon forever compatibility" -->
+tags: "node agent pm2 nodemon forever compatibility monitoring" -->

-## About Running Contrast with Process Monitoring Tools
+## About Running Contrast With Process Monitoring Tools

 Most process monitoring tools start your application themselves so they can keep track of the process as necessary.
 Contrast starts your application as part of its own process.
 As such, there are no known compatibility issues between process management tools and Contrast.
 However, it may take a bit of configuration to get things working as expected.